 4. Set a schedule

 Consistency beats volume.
 Posting one strong video every week will build more trust than flooding your channels with rushed clips.
-A predictable rhythm also helps with visibility since platforms reward creators who post regularly.
-Think in terms of a repeatable routine you can actually sustain, not a one-off burst of effort.
+Platforms also reward creators who post regularly.
+Think in terms of a repeatable routine you can actually sustain.

 5. Track what works